qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 | *Increase by campaigns*     | *n/a*     | *No*     | *Yes*         | *Yes*         |

 Insights:
-* The average view per user decreases, while the average of products added to cart and average of purchased products per user increase during the campaign period.
+* The average view decreases, while the average of products added to cart and average of purchased products increase during the campaign period.
-* Customers might not wander around many pages as before to select products, but go to the page having that products to purchase or add to cart.
-They could do that by either click to the ads or directly go to the relevant page.
+* During campaign periods, customers might not wander around many pages to select products, but click to the ad or directly go to the page having that products to purchase or add to cart.
-* For customers received impressions, they were more likely to add products to cart then purchase them (9-5.8 > 1.5-1.2).
+* Customers received impressions were more likely to add products to cart then to purchase them: (9-5.8) > (1.5-1.2).

 #### 4. Compare the average purchases per user received impressions and received impressions but not clicked
 Combine results in (2), we have the table below: